tomaszprasolek/AI_Devs-RAG/README.md

  - Run the app and ask questions.
  - Enjoy 😊

+**Course content is not included in the repository because it's not my property. 😊
+It belongs to guys who prepare the course.**

 Some code is taken from this [repository](https://github.com/i-am-alice/2nd-devs/tree/main/chat) and converted to C# code.